DisPatch: Disarming Adversarial Patches in Object Detection with Diffusion Models: Design of Experiments

 \textbf{Attack methods.} Person-hiding attacks have been extensively studied due to their diverse real-world manifestations and significant security implications.
 In our experiments, we select three representative attack methods: adversarial patch attack (AdvPatch)~\cite{thys2019fooling}, naturalistic patch attack (NatPatch)~\cite{hu2021naturalistic}, and adversarial texture attack (AdvTexture)~\cite{hu2022adversarial}.
 These methods vary in form and attack capability.
-To ensure consistency, we retrain these attack methods on the training split data, targeting the three victim object detectors.
+To ensure consistency, we retrain these attack methods on the training data of INRIA-Person, targeting the three victim object detectors for generating adversarial pathces.
 Then we apply the trained patches to the testing data for evaluation.
-The adversarial patch is applied to every person within one test image.
+The adversarial patch is applied to every person within test images.
 For AdvPatch and NatPatch, we set the patch size to 0.2, following the settings provided in their open-source code~\cite{advpatch}.
 This scale ratio represents the patch height relative to the diagonal length of the victim object bounding box.
-For AdvTexture, we adjust the scale ratio to 0.25 in our experiments, as it simulates human clothing, which covers more regions of the victim person.
-We show that \ProjectName{} is robust to changes in patch size in Appendix~\ref{app:patch_size}.
-For clarity in our experiments, we use the notation ``Detector-Attack'' to specify an attack method targeting a particular detector.
-For example, YOLOv3-AdvPatch indicates implementing AdvPatch attack against YOLOv3 object detector.
+For AdvTexture, we adjust the scale ratio to 0.25, as it simulates human clothing, which covers more regions of the victim person.
+We will show that \ProjectName{} is robust to changes of patch size in Sec.~\ref{sec:eval_ablation}.

-\textbf{Evaluation metrics.} We report the mean average precision (mAP) of different detectors for comparison, a widely used metric for evaluating both attack and defense methods~\cite{jing2024pad,lin2024don}.
-The intersection over union (IoU) threshold for determining a correct prediction is set to 0.5 (mAP.5), which means a detected bounding box is considered correct if its IoU with the ground truth is at least 0.5.
-In addition, we use the average recall (AR) as a complementary evaluation metric.
-AR measures the average fraction of ground-truth objects that are successfully detected across different IoU thresholds and object sizes.
-It provides a comprehensive assessment of a detector’s ability to recover true positives.
-For both mAP and AR, higher values indicate better defense performance.
+\textbf{Evaluation metrics.} We report two metrics for this task.
+The first is mean average precision (mAP) at an intersection-over-union (IoU) threshold of 0.5, a standard metric for assessing object detection performance~\cite{jing2024pad,lin2024don}.
+The second is average recall (AR), which measures the average fraction of ground-truth objects successfully detected across different IoU thresholds, reflecting the detector’s ability to recover true positives.
+For both mAP@0.5 and AR, higher values indicate better defense performance.